lowqualitysoarin/Glyph-Initiator/README.md

 # Glyph Initiator
-Glyph Initiator is an application made specifically for Nothing Phones that allows the user to control the phone's Glyph Interface without needing root via automation apps (at the moment its confirmed to work on Macrodroid), by sending intents to this application.
+Glyph Initiator is an application made specifically for Nothing Phones that allows the user to control the phone's Glyph Interface without needing root via automation apps (e.g. Macrodroid, Tasker, Automate), by sending intents to this application.

 ### What can I do with it?
 It allows your automations to control your Glyph Interface, e.g. like a Glyph Alarm, Glyph Charge Indicator, Glyph Bluetooth Connection effect, etc...